-In 2017, 350 urinalysis tests were administered to work release inmates.
-This is a slight increase from 2016 (342), but a decrease from 2015 (398).
-25 of those 350 test showed positive for drug use.
+In 2018, 178 urinalysis tests were administered to work release inmates.
+11 of those 178 test showed positive for drug use.

 Note: Some of the positive test results are due to medications approved by the DCCF medical staff or drugs used prior to incarceration.